Geeoon/DNS-Tunnel-Keylogger/README.md

 The keylogger relies on `script`, so the keylogger won't run in non-interactive shells.
 ## Windows
 ### Repeated Requests
 For some reason, the Windows Dns_Query_A always sends duplicate requests.
-It still works for sending messages, but on every data messaged received, you will get "out of order packet" warnings.
+The server will process it fine because it discards repeated packets.